 Meet the Teachers

 Hi!
-I’m Mrs Hepworth and I will be teaching the Year 2H class!
+I’m Miss Griffiths and I will be teaching Snowdrop Class!

 In Year 2 we follow the National Curriculum, teaching engaging, hands on lessons.
 We cover the Core Subjects of English, Maths and Science alongside the Foundation Subjects of Art and Design, Computing, History, Geography, Design Technology, RE, PSHE, Music and PE.
 English is further divided into reading, writing, phonics, spelling and grammar.
 These areas are taught discretely across the year, dependent on your child’s learning requirements.
 More information about each subject can be found on the subject pages of the website.

 We work hard in year 2 to create stimulating, interesting lessons and part of this is to ensure that we plan each half terms lessons using a cross curricula approach.
 For example, from our class text in English we can create links to foundation subjects so the relevance of each lesson is clear to children and their knowledge and skills are built on lesson by lesson.